 - High-quality education

 Throughout the next decade, Healthy People 2020 will assess health disparities in the U.S. population by tracking rates of illness, death, chronic conditions, behaviors, and other types of outcomes in relation to demographic factors including:

 - Sexual identity and orientation

 - Disability status or special health care needs

 - Geographic location (rural and urban)

 1U.S.
-Census Bureau, American FactFinder, United States.
+Census Bureau, American FactFinder.
 American Community Survey.
-2008 American Community Survey 1-year estimates.
-ACS demographic and housing estimates: 2008.
-Available at: http://factfinder.census.gov.
-Accessed 11/7/10.
+2008 American Community Survey 1-year estimates [Internet].
+ACS demographic and housing estimates: 2008 [cited 2010 November 7].
+Available from: http://factfinder.census.gov.

 2U.S.
-Census Bureau, American FactFinder, United States.
+Census Bureau, American FactFinder.
 American Community Survey.
-2008 American Community Survey 1-year estimates.
-Selected social characteristics in the United States: 2008.
-Available at: http://factfinder.census.gov.
-Accessed 11/7/10.
+2008 American Community Survey 1-year estimates [Internet].
+Selected social characteristics in the United States: 2008 [cited 2010 November 7].
+Available from: http://factfinder.census.gov.

 5U.S.
 Department of Health and Human Services, Office of Minority Health.
 National Partnership for Action to End Health Disparities.
-The National Plan for Action Draft as of February 17, 2010.
+The National Plan for Action Draft as of February 17, 2010 [Internet].
 Chapter 1: Introduction.
-Available at: http://www.minorityhealth.hhs.gov/npa/templates/browse.aspx?&lvl=2&lvlid=34
+Available from: http://www.minorityhealth.hhs.gov/npa/templates/browse.aspx?&lvl=2&lvlid=34.

 6U.S.
 Department of Health and Human Services.
 The Secretary’s Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2020.
-Phase I report: Recommendations for the framework and format of Healthy People 2020.
-Section IV.
-Advisory Committee findings and recommendations.
-Available at: http://www.healthypeople.gov/sites/default/files/PhaseI_0.pdf.
-Accessed 1/6/10.
+Phase I report: Recommendations for the framework and format of Healthy People 2020 [Internet].
+Section IV: Advisory Committee findings and recommendations [cited 2010 January 6].
+Available from: http://www.healthypeople.gov/sites/default/files/PhaseI_0.pdf.